Asuna-Cross/Personal-Development-Blog/README.md

 Currently I volunteer doing technology support for those with little to no experience with computers.

-My goal for technology is to be able to enter the industry that I had originally trained for.
-Years have went past and the technology and rules have changed a lot from when I last learnt, so for now, it's time to upgrade myself.

 # Goals
 Within the next year I hope to start looking for entry level jobs in the fields of IT, either through web development, networking or IT support.